-State Highway 1 between MacKays Crossing and Peka Peka is the only route in Kāpiti for many local trips as well as for through-traffic heading to and from Wellington.
+State Highway 1 between MacKays Crossing and Peka Peka was the only route in Kāpiti for many local trips as well as for through-traffic heading to and from Wellington.
 It was never designed for such heavy use.
-As a result the road has a history of crashes, congestion and unreliable travel times.
+As a result the road had a history of crashes, congestion and unreliable travel times.

 State Highway 1 traffic has shifted to the new Expressway.
 This separates local traffic from vehicles heading to and through Kāpiti and make trips safer, with more reliable journey times.